vBarbaros/pypurl/README.md

 ### Main concepts:

-The definition for each components is:
+The definition for each component is:

 #### scheme
 ```